top of page

 • Surprisingly, wearing silver frequently requires less maintenance as your body's natural oils help prevent tarnishing

-With proper care, sterling silver jewelry can last between 20-30 years, although well-maintained pieces may endure indefinitely.
+With proper care, sterling silver jewelry can last between 20-30 years.

 Platinum

-Platinum represents luxury and exclusivity in jewelry, standing out as one of the rarest metals used in fine pieces.
-This naturally white precious metal brings exceptional durability and distinctive characteristics to jewelry design.
+Platinum stands for luxury and uniqueness in jewelry.
+It is one of the rarest metals used in high-quality pieces.
+This white precious metal offers great strength and special features for jewelry design.

 Platinum properties

-Platinum belongs to the noble metals family, featuring remarkable density that makes it approximately 60% heavier than 14K gold.
-Most platinum jewelry contains 95% pure platinum (marked as PT950 or 950PT), significantly purer than gold counterparts.
-Primarily mined in South Africa, which produces approximately 70% of the world's newly mined platinum, this metal is 30 times rarer than gold.
+Platinum is part of the noble metals group and is very dense, making it about 60% heavier than 14K gold.
+Most platinum jewelry is made of 95% pure platinum (marked as PT950 or 950PT), which is much purer than gold.
+It is mainly mined in South Africa, which produces about 70% of the world's newly mined platinum.
+This metal is 30 times rarer than gold.

 Platinum pros and cons